KAPTOLLlKA/KAPTOLLlKA/README.md

 ---

-### Lead IT Engineer / Backend Engineer — Backbase
+### Senior IT Engineer / Backend Engineer — Backbase
 `Remote` · `2021 – 2022` · `1.2 years`

 - Built a backend API from scratch for an enterprise banking platform.